sandord/Subspace.TextTemplating/README.txt

 * Supports runtime transformation as opposed to T4
 * Does not depend on Visual Studio as opposed to T4
 * Supports the Visual Studio debugger by providing references to the template from the generated code
+* Supports template parameters, which make making instances available to text templatates easy
+* Supports dynamic parsing of templates from inline code, allowing for conditional template includes

 Some of the possible uses are: